MrGarri/Garquiscript/README.md

     chmod +x garquiscript.sh

-**Usage**
+### Usage

+    ./garquiscript [OPTION] FILENAME

+The file must be specified without the extension, just by its name.
+By default, the script will compile the file, execute the emulator and load the .h file needed to run the program.
+However, you can specify the following options:

+*    *-c:* Only compiles the given file without executing it.
+*    *-m:* Compiles the file, executes it and opens memory window within the emulator.
+*    *-p:* Compiles the file, executes it and opens program listing window within the emulator.

+Here are also some special options you may find useful:

-*-h, --help:* Shows this help text.
+*   *-h, --help:* Shows this help text.<br>
-*--version:* Shows actual version of the script.
+*   *--version:* Shows actual version of the script.<br>
-*--update:* Auto-updates the script to the latest version.
+*   *--update:* Auto-updates the script to the latest version.<br>
-*--plugins:* Downloads and installs some plugins to improve readibility of source files.
+*   *--plugins:* Downloads and installs some plugins to improve readibility of source files.<br>
-*--install:* Downloads and installs all emulator files.
+*    *--install:* Downloads and installs all emulator files.

 **Execution example**

-    ./garquiscript.sh -mp <filename> -> This command will compile the file, launch the emulator, load the necessary program to execute it and open program listing and memory viewer windows within the emulator.
+This command will compile the file, launch the emulator, load the necessary file to execute it and open program listing and memory viewer windows within the emulator.

+    ./garquiscript.sh -mp <filename>